styleguidist/react-styleguidist/docs/Documenting.md

 ## Ignoring props

 By default, all props your components have are considered to be public and are published.
-In some rare cases you might want to remove a prop from the documentation while keeping it in the code.
+In some rare cases, you might want to remove a prop from the documentation while keeping it in the code.
 To do so, mark the prop with JSDoc [`@ignore`](http://usejsdoc.org/tags-ignore.html) tag to remove it from the docs:

 ```javascript
 MyComponent.propTypes = {